 BNA is committed to the development of coordinated actions to prevent fraudulent activities, safeguarding financial assets and the trust of our customers.
-In this regard, it has designed and implemented an anti-fraud policy, available for all employees, aimed at guaranteeing the security of transactions through protective measures against various external criminal actions and for the purpose of facilitating control and management of fraud events.
+In this regard, it has designed and implemented an anti-fraud policy, available for all employees, aimed at guaranteeing the security of transactions through effective protective measures against various external criminal actions.
 In this framework, the policy is applied to any act involving attempted external fraud or the commission of external fraud.